sarahf-zh/cb-android/CareBridge/README.md

 Doctor Bot: Consult with an AI-powered "Doctor Bot" for medical diagnosis and advice.
 This feature is powered by Med-Gemini, a group of advanced language models trained on a vast dataset of medical information.
 Medical Advice Cards: Access easily digestible information and advice on common health conditions such as fever, influenza, diabetes, and tuberculosis.

 2. Online Pharmacy:

-Access to Affordable Medication: Purchase medication without insurance through an embedded webpage for the online pharmacy, www.alldaychemist.com.
+Access to Affordable Medication: Purchase medication without insurance through an embedded webpage for three different online pharmacies via menu options.
+The three online pharmacies are: www.healthwarehouse.com, www.alldaychemist.com and pharmacy.amazon.com.

 3. Nearby Hospitals:

 Accessible Map View: Locate nearby medical care providers within a 3000-meter radius using an embedded map with interactive markers.